 Form 1099-K income will not be reduced by any fees or commissions that Uber or Lyft charge you.
 You will need to report these fees under your business tax deductions.
 Otherwise, you will pay taxes on more income than you should.

 You can access your tax documents through your partner dashboard.
 Log into drivers.uber.com and go to the ‘Tax Information’ tab.
-You’ll be able to download the tax forms once they are uploaded.
-If you didn’t give Uber permission to deliver the forms electronically, you will receive the forms in the mail by February 1, 2023.
+You should be able to download the tax forms once they are uploaded.
+If you didn’t give Uber permission to deliver the forms electronically, you will receive the forms in the mail by February 1, 2024.
 Note: You may not receive any forms if you do not meet the above criteria, but the income must still be reported.

 Outside of these official tax documents, Uber provides a tax summary to all drivers that provides a detailed breakdown of annual income and possible business expenses.
 The possible business tax deductions include a breakdown of miles logged, some expenses, fees, and taxes.